smulyono/docker-baseimage/Readme.md

-# Base image with Alpine:edge
+# Base image with Alpine:latest